mattermost/mattermost-test-management/data/test-cases/cloud/delete-workspace/test-case-2.md

 **Prerequisites:**

-1. Make sure its an cloud instance and logged in with System Admin user.
+1. Make sure it is a cloud instance and logged in with System Admin user.
 2. Navigate to System Console > Billing & Account > Subscriptions.
 3. Verify that at the bottom of the screen we can see '<Workspace name >' and **Delete Workspace** button.
    **Note:** Only an instance with monthly subscription plan will have delete button option. i.e Cloud Professional Or Cloud Enterprise